Generating code samples for your SDK

 targets:my-target:codeSamples:# ...style: readme # Default is 'standard'

-For paid accounts Speakeasy’s most elegant solution for exposing code samples to documentation providers is through our automated code sample URLs product.
+For paid accounts, Speakeasy provides an elegant solution for exposing code samples to documentation providers through its automated code sample URLs product.

-For a full breakdown of the feature, see our guide.
+For a full breakdown of the feature, see the guide.

-If you would prefer you can always manually set up code sample integrations yourself.
-You can manually pull together code sample images in your own repository with a simple workflow.
+Alternatively, you can manually set up code sample integrations by pulling together code sample images in your repository with a simple workflow.

 workflowVersion: 1.0.0speakeasyVersion: latestsources:docs-source:inputs:- location: { { your_api_spec } } # local or remote references supportedoverlays:- location: registry.speakeasyapi.dev/<org>/<workspace>/my-typescript-sdk-code-samples # location of the code samples from previous step- location: registry.speakeasyapi.dev/<org>/<workspace>/my-go-sdk-code-samples- location: registry.speakeasyapi.dev/<org>/<workspace>/my-python-sdk-code-samplesoutput: openapi.yamltargets: {}